Fixed: Duplicate without User-Selected Canonical error (Top solutions)

 Several factors can trigger the “Duplicate without user-selected canonical” status:

-- Content duplication: You can find nearly duplicate content on many site pages, such as posts copied into category archives or the same product description on various URLs.
+• Content duplication: You can find nearly duplicate content on many site pages, such as posts copied into category archives or the same product description on various URLs.

-- Canonical tag usage: Failure to canonicalize the tag to indicate your preferred version of the page if it is duplicated or very similar to another page.
+• Missing canonical tags: Failure to canonicalize the tag to indicate your preferred version of the page if it is duplicated or very similar to another page.

-Additional causes can include:
+• Additional causes can include:

-- Conflicting HTTP/HTTPS versions of a page
+• Conflicting HTTP/HTTPS versions of a page

-- WWW vs non-WWW URLs
+• URL parameters generating multiple variations; WWW vs non-WWW URLs

-- paginated content
+• paginated content without rel=canonical

-Identifying the specific reason for your site is critical to choose the proper fix.
+Note: Identifying the specific reason for your site is critical to choose the proper fix.

 “Duplicate without user-selected canonical” in Google Search Console